There will always be some level of unemployment, even in a healthy economy.

 Three Main Types Plus Six More - Which Is the Worst?

 There are three main types of unemployment: structural, frictional, and cyclical.
 The first two make up the natural unemployment rate.
 The third rises when demand falls, usually during a recession.
-Some economists define as many as five additional types of unemployment, such as seasonal and classical.
+Some economists define as many as six additional types of unemployment, such as seasonal and classical.